Railway Parcel Charges in India: Per Kg Rates, Cost Details and Booking Process in 2026

 Rates vary by railway zone and train class.
 For exact estimation, a railway parcel rate calculator on the official website can be used.

-- Luggage weight allowance: Each travel class has a free luggage allowance.
-For example, AC First Class offers a higher free weight allowance than Sleeper or Second Class.
+- Every class has a free luggage allowance.
+AC First Class gets the most free weight, Sleeper and Second Class get the least.

 Bike Parcel Charges by Train